foxcpp/todo.vim/README.md

 The best TODO editor ever created.

-Adds simple syntax highlighting and once simple mapping for files named "TODO" (or "todo").
+Adds simple syntax highlighting and one simple mapping for files named "TODO" (or "todo").

 Format recognized is as follows: